briantracy/workday/README.txt

 To accomplish all of these automatically, you can use the install.sh script.

     $ curl 'https://raw.githubusercontent.com/briantracy/workday/master/install.sh' -o install.sh && sh install.sh && rm install.sh

+Please, for the sanity of programmers everywhere, do not blindly paste the above command into your terminal and run it.
+You are downloading a file from the internet, then giving it access to roam freely on your system.
+The least you can do is give it a once-over and always remain weary of the "curl | sh" idiom.